Boiler Installation Done Right!

-Port Jefferson is an incorporated village in the Town of Brookhaven in Suffolk County, New York on the North Shore of Long Island.
-Officially known as the Incorporated Village of Port Jefferson, the population was 7,750 as of the 2010 United States census.
+Port Jefferson is an incorporated village in the town of Brookhaven in Suffolk County, New York, on the North Shore of Long Island.
+Officially known as the Incorporated Village of Port Jefferson, the population was 7,962 as of the 2020 United States census.

 Here are some plumber-related links and associations.

 If the job is a straight boiler swap, it will take 4-6 hours to complete.
 If you need to change the position of your boiler or changing the type of boiler you have, the job will take between 1-4 days.

 Boilers are best located in your home’s kitchen, utility room, basement, garage, or loft.
 It is important as a homeowner to know where your boiler is located as in many homes they are usually hidden away or in a discreet part of the house.